uabrc/uabrc.github.io/docs/data_management/storage/cheaha_storage_gpfs/gpfs_snapshots.md

 # Access GPFS Snapshots on Cheaha

+How do you recover data you deleted in error on the cluster?
+With our new GPFS filesystem, you can recover these files with GPFS Snapshots.
 GPFS snapshots on Cheaha allow you to recover deleted or modified files without needing to contact support.
 These snapshots function similarly to tools like Time Machine on macOS or Timeshift on Linux, but are accessed directly through the filesystem.

 ## Overview

-Snapshots are **read-only, point-in-time copies** of your project directory that are created automatically.
+Snapshots are read-only, point-in-time copies of your project directory that are created automatically.

-- Snapshots are created **daily** at a particular time
+- Snapshots are created daily
-- Approximately **14 days of history** are retained
+- Retains approximately 14 days of history
-- Snapshots are a **self-service recovery mechanism**
-- Snapshots are located in a **hidden directory** within the `/gpfs` directory for your user files stored in `/data/user/$USER`
+- Snapshots are located in a hidden directory within the `/gpfs` directory for user files stored in `/data/user/$USER`
 - They are located at `/data/project/<Project-Directory-Name>/.snapshots` within your project directory
-- Files are restored by **copying them out of the snapshot**.
+- Files are restored by copying them out of the snapshot.
 Use the `cp` command
+- Snapshots are a self-service recovery mechanism

 <!-- markdownlint-disable MD046 -->
 !!! note

     Snapshots provide short-term recovery only.
 For long-term backups, condsider using [Long Term Storage (LTS)](../lts/index.md).
 <!-- markdownlint-disable MD046 -->